 Moving on to other Arduino suppliers...

-In September 2011, I had excellent service in the UK from Hobbytronics.co.uk I ordered an Ethernet Pro (they were out of stock in several places), online, painlessly (only PayPal accepted, if that's an issue for you) mid morning Saturday.
-It arrived Monday!
+In October 2014, I had excellent service in the UK from Hobbytronics.co.uk, having had excellent service previously in September 2011 when I ordered an Ethernet Pro (they were out of stock at that time in several places).
+Hobbytronics makes online ordering painless.
+You can pay by credit card, debit card, PayPal.
+I ordered mid-morning Saturday, goods arrived Monday!
 (I hadn't paid for expedited shipping.)

 The YourDuino shop has sundry bits and pieces, either nicely mounted on modular carrier boards, or as raw components.
 (They also sell Arduinos and clones.
 And they have some tutorials which avoid being "heavy").